EthereumContent/Artifact/criteria/readme.md

 - Terrorism
 - Smuggling
 - Human trafficking
-- Manufacture and trafficking in firearms
+- Manufacture and trafficking of firearms
 - Corruption
 - Other serious crimes (*i.e.*, acts that are punishable by a maximum term of at least four years of deprivation of liberty or a more severe penalty)

 We use this convention as the standard for detecting on-chain crimes.
-Any content involving conducting criminal activities, encouraging crimes, or teaching criminal methods is categorized under this type.
+Any content involving the commission of criminal activities, encouraging crimes, or teaching criminal methods is categorized under this type.

 Example (anonymized):
 ```